Internships and Jobs

-- Network on LinkedIn and the Bobcat Network with professors, friends, family and other Bobcats
+- Network on LinkedIn and the Bobcat Network with professors, friends, family and other Bobcats.

 - Ask questions about how they got to where they are now, ask for industry feedback, and ask for tips on how to break into the industry.

-- Expand network- ask if they know anyone else you need to meet and with whom to speak.
+- Expand your network by asking if they know anyone else you need to meet and with whom to speak.

 - Always follow up with people you meet.